 The course is expected to have an impact at two levels: individual participants and participants' organizations.
 The individuals taking the course are expected on return to apply the core strategies and tasks learned in the course to actual epidemic situations, and influence, and improve the operations of their organizations' capacity in responding to cholera and invasive diarrheal outbreaks which may be followed by undernutrition.

-The course spans a total of seven days; 3-9 November 2019.
-Each day, the session starts at 9:00 a.m. and continue to 5:00 p.m. with tea and lunch breaks in between.
-However, often it may continue beyond this.
+One week.
+Each day (except Friday), the session starts at 9:00 a.m. and continue to 5:00 p.m. with tea and lunch breaks in between.
+However, the schedule is tentative and often it may continue beyond this.

 Most of the resource persons are from icddr,b who has long experience of capacity building both at home and abroad in emergencies.

 - International participants: US$ 300 (USD three hundred only).The course fee will cover the cost of training materials, morning and evening tea/snacks during the course on weekdays, certificate of participation, and faculty time.
 The course fee will be payable either by electronic transfer or bank draft in favor of icddr,b after receiving the acceptance letter.